thardy/generator-ngbp/README.md

 ```

 You have to authorize the overwrite of app.js when the subgenerator adds a dependency for your new module (the default is Y, so you can just hit enter at the prompt).
+There's also still a bug with grunt watch that doesn't always see new files in new folders - https://github.com/gruntjs/grunt-contrib-watch/issues/70.
+Stopping and
+re-running grunt watch will always work though.

 ### More Info